Illinois State Taxes

 Published:

-Illinois State Tax ?
-Personal Income Tax
+Illinois Personal Income Tax

 Illinois’ personal income tax has a flat rate of 3% of a taxpayer’s net income.
 It applies to resident taxpayers who have Illinois-based income and have filed a federal income tax return.
 It also applies to resident taxpayers who have Illinois-based income that is greater than the Illinois exemption allowance, even if a federal return has not been filed.